 - If a complainant/respondent does not plan to appeal, they still have the right to submit a letter to have their perspective included in the event that the other party appeals.
 Deadlines for submitting a letter will be included in the outcome letter and will likely follow the same timeline as the deadline for appeal.

 - In all cases of an appeal, the dean of students’ office shall review the appeal and pertinent facts relative to the appeal, determine if further investigation is warranted, and render a decision.
 The administrator or panel will make a determination based on the written record.
 Appeals are not intended to be a de novo review, i.e., they are not intended to be a review from the beginning.
-The Dean of Students Office's responsibility in reviewing an appeal includes:
+The appellate's responsibility in reviewing an appeal includes:

 (a) affirming the findings;